-Lafayette College provides a limited amount of community storage at no charge as a service to currently enrolled students.
-While the Office of Residence Life is pleased to assist students who elect to use residence hall storage, by its nature, residence hall community storage does not provide the same level of security, flexibility, or convenience as individual storage off-campus or at a student’s home.
+Lafayette College offers a limited amount of community storage at no charge as a service to currently enrolled students.
+While the Office of Residence Life is pleased to assist students who elect to use residence hall storage, by its nature, residence hall community storage does not provide the same level of security, flexibility, or convenience as individual storage off-campus or at a student’s home and availability cannot be guaranteed.

 The Office of Residence Life has established specific storage policies and procedures to manage a storage service for students in as secure and consistent a manner as is reasonably possible.
 For this reason, access to residence hall storage is granted to students only by Residence Life staff.